quantbelt/jupyter-quant/README.md

 pip wheel --no-cache-dir --wheel-dir /wheels numpy
 ```

-This will build wheels for numpy (or any other package that you need) and save the file in `$PWD/wheels`.
-Then you can copy the wheels in your notebooks mount (3 above) and install it within the container.
-You can even drag and drop into jupyter.
+This will build wheels for numpy (or any other package that you need) and save
+the file in `$PWD/wheels`.
+Then you can copy the wheels in your notebook mount
+(3 above) and install it within the container.
+You can even drag and drop into
+Jupyter.

-### Install your dotfiles.
+### Install your dotfiles

-`git clone` your dotfiles to `Notebook/etc/dotfiles`, set environment variable `BYODF=/home/gordon/Notebook/etc/dotfiles` in your docker compose.
-When the container starts up stow will create links like `/home/gordon/.bashrc`
+`git clone` your dotfiles to `Notebook/etc/dotfiles`, set environment variable
+`BYODF=/home/gordon/Notebook/etc/dotfiles` in your `docker-compose.yml` When
+the container starts up stow will create links like `/home/gordon/.bashrc`

 ### Install your SSH keys

-You need to define environment variable `SSH_KEY_DIR` which should point to a location with your keys.
-Suggested place is `SSH_KEYDIR=/home/gordon/Notebooks/etc/ssh`, make sure the director has the right permissions.
+You need to define environment variable `SSH_KEY_DIR` which should point to a
+location with your keys.
+The suggested place is
+`SSH_KEYDIR=/home/gordon/Notebooks/etc/ssh`, make sure the director has the
+right permissions.
 Something like `chmod 700 Notebooks/etc/ssh` should work.

-The `entrypoint.sh` script will create a symbolic link pointing to `$SSH_KEYDIR` on `/home/gordon/.ssh`.
+The `entrypoint.sh` script will create a symbolic link pointing to
+`$SSH_KEYDIR` on `/home/gordon/.ssh`.

-Within Jupyter's terminal you can then:
+Within Jupyter's terminal, you can then:

 ```shell
 # start agent